-Breathe easy: The 3M Filtrete IoT app and Alexa skill helps home air quality
+Breathe easy: 3M Filtrete IoT app and Alexa skill helps home air quality

-Is there anything more important in your home than the air you breathe?
-Maybe, but air quality should be a high priority.
-If you’re like me, you don’t think about it very often.
-And you might neglect to change your HVAC air filter as frequently as you should.
-Yep, I’m guilty.
+There aren’t many things that are more important in your home than the air you breathe.
+If you’re like me, you don’t think about indoor air quality very often.
+And you probably don’t change your HVAC air filter as frequently as you should.
+Yep, I’m guilty of that too.

-Virtually all of us here at ArcTouch can relate to this common problem — which is probably why we’ve thoroughly enjoyed working with 3M to solve it.
+Virtually all of us here at ArcTouch can relate to this common problem — which is probably why we’re proud to be working with 3M to solve it.
 For more than 25 years, 3M has been helping deliver cleaner air to millions of homes with its Filtrete brand of air filters.

 We’re excited to share that the 3M Filtrete™ Smart Air Filter, announced earlier this year at the Consumer Electronics Show (CES), is now available online and in stores.
 And the 3M Filtrete app, designed and developed by ArcTouch, is now featured on the iOS App Store and Google Play for Android.
 Also, our Alexa developers created a Filtrete Smart skill for Amazon Echo devices.